LEB-EPFL/iSIM/control/README.md

 1. Hit the MDA button
 1. Set up your acquisition
    * The intensities below and the twitcher setting will be specific for the acquisition and can be different from your live mode settings
-   * The Filterwheel option should normally not be checked unless in specific situation (e.g. fixed sample with no way to avoid crosstalk)
+   * The Filterwheel option should normally not be checked unless in specific situations (e.g. fixed sample with no way to avoid crosstalk)
    * Save name ideally is something like MyData_000, the number in the end will be counted up automatically for subsequent acquisitions
 1. Hit 'Run'